News

 Published on November 3, 2025

-Why It Matters
+Why This Shift Matters

 Despite the leadership shuffle, Bosworth insists the metaverse remains a company-wide priority.
-He argues Meta has proven its thesis, with competitors now scrambling to catch up.
-However, the move signals a clear shift in *how* Meta intends to build that future.
-The focus is less on VR as the sole driver and more on a broader platform empowered by AI.
+However, the move signals a clear shift in how Meta intends to build its future.
+The focus is less on virtual reality (VR) as the sole driver and more on a broader platform empowered by AI.
+Meta has noticeably decreased funding for high-quality VR content, prioritizing instead the boosting of concurrent user numbers on its Horizon Worlds app, which became available on mobile and web in late 2023.

-The company’s early success with smart glasses, dubbed 'AI glasses,' likely tipped the scales.
+This is a pragmatic move for a publicly traded company seeking broader adoption, even if it disappoints dedicated VR enthusiasts hoping for more immersive single-player games.
+The company’s early success with smart glasses, dubbed 'AI glasses,' likely influenced this decision.
 While traditional VR development demands colossal investment with slow returns, true augmented reality (AR) glasses remain a distant dream.
 Smart glasses, however, offer an immediate opportunity for Meta to flex its extended reality (XR) muscles with a much larger consumer base today.

 The current traction for devices like Meta Ray-Ban Display glasses, despite their hefty price tag, showcases the immediate power of AI.
 Features like the Neural Band for input hint at a future where intuitive interaction beats clunky gestures or typing.
 Crucially, Meta has achieved this early success without needing to launch multiple hardware generations, cultivate a vast developer ecosystem, or even establish a dedicated app store.
 Core AI use cases appear sufficient for now, which is a significant departure from traditional tech product launches.